 First, I'll name some ranges to make the formulas easier to read.
-I'll name the entire table "data", then use "names" for the list of salespeople.
+I'll name the entire table "data," and then use "names" for the list of salespeople.
 Notice that I'm including the first empty cell in both names.
-That's because easier to use the same origin for both the data and labels.
+That's because it's easier to use the same origin for both the data and the labels.

-Finally, I'll name the months.
-Again, I'll include the first cell.
-Now we have 3 ranges.
+Finally, I'll name the months; again, I'll include the first cell.
+Now we have three ranges.

-INDEX returns 11,882, which is at the intersection of the second row and second column.
+INDEX returns 11,882, which is at the intersection of the second row and the second column.

 Technically, INDEX returns a reference to cell C5, but that's a topic for another day.

-To work this out, I'm going to enter the MATCH formulas separately, then put them together with INDEX at the end.
+To work this out I'm going to enter the MATCH formulas separately, and then bring them together with INDEX at the end.
 First, I'll enter a name and month, so we have something to match against.

 To wrap things up, I just need to replace the hard-coded values in the INDEX formula with the MATCH functions we created.
 The easiest way to do that is just to copy the formulas and paste them back into the INDEX function at the right place.

-When you working out a more complex formula for the first time, this is a good approach.
-Build your proof-of-concept formula first, then build the helper formulas you need and make sure things work properly.
+When you're working out a more complex formula for the first time, this is a good approach.
+Build a proof-of-concept formula first, and then build the helper functions you need to make sure things work properly.
 Finally, combine the helper functions with the proof-of-concept formula.